-Knowledge Byte: Cloud Pricing Models
+Knowledge Byte: What You Need to Know About Cloud Pricing Models

 Cloud allows various static and dynamic pricing models, not accessible during the pre-cloud era, where everybody was focused on licensing the solution and charging for maintenance, implementation, and integration services.
 Cloud brought a new pricing model and, as an enabler, extended existing models with new options.